Vaigarai14/Sampleportfolio/README.md

-# Vaikarai Resume
+# Vaikarai Sample Portfolio

-### Here, you can find the sample personal portfolio.
+### Here, you can find the sample personal portfolio with cartoon image.